Skip to content

 kubectl -n cattle-system rollout status deploy/rancher

-After Rancher is up to date, the nodes can also be provided with the latest Kubernetes version.
+After Rancher is up to date, the nodes can also be provided with the last Kubernetes version.

 Node update via rancher

-Go to Cluster management > Edit config > Kubernetes version and select the last supported version. (note a bit wonky tonkie with etcd config.)
+Go to Cluster Management> Edit Config> Kubernetes Version and select the last supported version.
+(Note Little Wonky Tonkie with Etcd Config.)

 first run